 With oversight of the SAA, Apprenticeship Directory, and expansion of registered apprenticeships, the OFOW will play a direct role in ensuring more Coloradan workers and businesses have access to high quality apprenticeship programs that create a future-ready talent pipeline.

-HB21-1007 Implementation Updates (October 2021)
+HB21-1007 Implementation Updates (March 2022)

 Following adoption of HB21-1007 and in order to meet the July 1, 2023 deadline in the bill, CDLE must move to secure recognition of the Colorado SAA by the USDOL Office of Apprenticeship.
 Recognition confers non-exclusive authority to determine whether an apprenticeship program conforms to the published standards and whether the program is eligible for registration.
 The process for recognition of the SAA is described in 29 CFR § 29.13 - Recognition of State Apprenticeship Agencies.